gauravn17/cse-15l-lab-reports/lab5.md

 ## 2. TA Response 1 :

 Can I see the code for your `selectionSort` method so I can look through the logic of the method and we can debug from there?
+The bug must be in the looping of the `selectionSort` method.

 ## 3. Response from Student